fzingg/hyperloop-showcase-heroku/README.md

 git push heroku master
 heroku open
 ```
-The initial HEROKU app is coming with a Rails 4.x version.
+The initial Heroku app is coming with a Rails 4.x version.
 We are going to upgrade it to a Rails 5.0.1 version.

 #### Upgrade to Rails 5.0.1